Wilsman/kappas/README.md

 ```

 API responses are cached in localStorage for 30 minutes.

+## Data Overlay System

+The tracker uses a community-maintained data overlay to correct and extend tarkov.dev API data.
+This handles cases where game updates outpace API updates.

+**How it works:**

+1. Fetches the latest overlay from [tarkov-data-overlay](https://github.com/tarkovtracker-org/tarkov-data-overlay)
+2. Merges corrections into API responses (task XP, objective counts, prerequisites, etc.)
+3. Falls back to a bundled local copy if the remote fetch fails

+**Current corrections include:**

+- Task experience values (e.g., Grenadier, A Shooter Born in Heaven)
+- Objective counts (e.g., Grenadier kills reduced from 8 to 5)
+- Missing task prerequisites
+- Task name/wiki link fixes
+- New Collector items (e.g., Nut Sack balaclava)

+See [`overlay-refs/`](overlay-refs/) for the local overlay reference and documentation.

+## Tech Stack

 - **React 18** - UI framework
 - **TypeScript** - Type safety